mustafa-ebrahem/alx-airbnb-database/database-adv-script/README.md

 - **Alternatives**: In some cases, JOINs might be more efficient than correlated subqueries
 - **Indexing**: Proper indexing is crucial for subquery performance

+## Notes on Aggregation and Window Function Performance

+- **GROUP BY Optimization**: Proper indexing on grouped columns can significantly improve performance
+- **Window Functions Overhead**: Window functions may be more resource-intensive than simple aggregations
+- **Partitioning Impact**: Using PARTITION BY with large datasets can increase memory usage
+- **Materialized Views**: For frequently used aggregations, consider materialized views or summary tables

 ## Learning Outcomes

 By studying these queries, you'll learn:

-1. How to properly structure complex multi-table joins and subqueries
+1. How to properly structure complex multi-table joins, subqueries, and aggregations
-2. How to choose between joins and subqueries for different scenarios
+2. How to choose appropriate window functions for different analytical needs
-3. Techniques for writing efficient subqueries that leverage indexes
+3. Techniques for optimizing performance of aggregation and window functions
-4. Practical applications of advanced SQL concepts for business intelligence
+4. How to extract meaningful business intelligence through SQL data analysis